-Anticlimax Boss: Dai Shi doesn't get that much time to fight the rangers, as the first half of his master plan is to resurrect all his fallen generals.
-He does get to engage the rangers and 2 of the megazords, but he goes down after Jarrod weakens him and then 3 of the rangers special attack him.
+Anticlimax Boss: Dai Shi (the real one) doesn't get that much time to fight the Rangers, as the first half of his master plan is to resurrect all his fallen generals.
+He does get to engage the Rangers and 2 of the Megazords, but he goes down after Jarrod weakens him and then 3 of the Rangers special attack him.
 Fans are bitter about this, but concede that up until then, there was a load of fighting in the episode already.

 Broken Base: The Solar Morphers split the fans right down the middle- some thought that the sunglasses made sense as all of the Rangers do complicated martial arts sequences in their morph sequence, and sunglasses are as good a disguise, as, say CellPhone morphers.
 On the other hand, many dismissed the entire concept of the Solar Morphers after RJ used a more conventional morpher, and also because they didn't think sunglasses could be used as morphers.

 It doesn't help that the transformation devices used in Gekiranger, the Beast Henshin Claws, are integrated into the suits and referred to as "Battle Claws" in Jungle Fury.
 The Gekirangers also crack their knuckles before morphing, and rumor has it that the Solar Morphers were brought in over fears kids could imitate the knuckle-cracking and injure themselves.

 There's also the jungle-themed background music, which is heavy on the African drums.
 Some East Asian music is also mixed in, to match the show's kung-fu motif.

 Ear Worm: The theme song is damn catchy, those vocal harmonies (seriously, when was the last time Power Rangers even did that?) just get stuck in your brain and refuse to leave.